 Chilled, these cupcakes are absolutely divine and still retained the softness and delicacy of a great cupcake.
 Not given to great amounts of self-control on a good day, I had to employ a serious dose of self-talk to get me out of eating six of these.
-I’m not kidding.
-They are positively evil and addicting.

 Chilled completely, the mixture is whipped into soft peaks and the result is a silky, creamy, chocolatey frosting as light as air and as delicious as about anything else on this good, green earth.

 Thanks, Melody, for renewing my love for the almighty cupcake!
 (And for adding at least three inches to my already abundant thighs.
 Actually, upon further thought, that’s my fault not yours.
 I take it back.).

-- 1 3/4 cups all-purpose flour
+- 1 ¾ cups (249 g) all-purpose flour

-- 3/4 teaspoon baking soda
+- ¾ teaspoon baking soda

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 3 squares (3 ounces) semisweet chocolate
+- 3 ounces (85 g) semisweet chocolate

-- 1/2 cup butter, softened
+- ½ cup (113 g) butter, softened

-- 1 cup granulated sugar
+- 1 cup (212 g) granulated sugar

 - 1 teaspoon vanilla